Is It Hard to Get a Loan When Self-Employed?

 Construction is inherently project-based.
 You might complete three major projects in Q1 and Q2, then have a lighter Q3 before ramping up again in Q4.
 This fluctuation is normal in the industry, but traditional underwriters view it as risk.
 They're looking for consistent, predictable monthly income similar to a salary.

-Self-Employed Loan Solutions That Actually Work
+What Is Self-Employed Loan Solutions That Actually Work?

 Fortunately, several loan programs have emerged specifically to address the challenges self-employed borrowers face.
 These programs focus on actual cash flow and property performance rather than just tax returns.